-A. Unless the client expressly directs the lawyer to do otherwise, lawyer escrow accounts may be maintained only in financial institutions approved by the VSB.
+A. Unless the client expressly directs the lawyer to do otherwise, lawyer trust accounts may be maintained only in financial institutions approved by the VSB.

 Answer - TRUE

 Financial institutions approved by the VSB are required to submit a timely report to the VSB in the event of an overdraft of the lawyer’s trust account.
-(See http://www.vsb.org/site/members/trust-account-depositories/ for a list of trust account depositories).
+See Rules of Supreme Court of Virginia, Part 6, §IV, Para.
+20 and Appendix A. (See http://www.vsb.org/site/members/trust-account-depositories/ for a list of trust account depositories).

-4. Commingling funds or “Salting” an Escrow Account
+4. Commingling funds or “Salting” a Trust Account

 TRUE or FALSE?

-A. The lawyer can maintain a sum of money on deposit in his/her escrow account for his/her own purposes.
+A. The lawyer can maintain a sum of money on deposit in his/her trust account for his/her own purposes.

 Answer - FALSE There are only 2 exceptions:

-1) the lawyer may deposit enough of his/her own funds to cover bank charges made for administration of the escrow account (See LEO 1510); and
+1) the lawyer may deposit enough of his/her own funds to cover bank charges made for administration of the trust account (See Rule 1.15(a)(3) and LEO 1510); and

 Answer - TRUE, BUT NOT ADVISABLE